cnidaire/Master1_Internship/report.md

 ![Workflow](img/error_rate.jpg)

+This graph plots the frequency of all possible base transitions.
+The black line is what we observe in the data and the red line is what we would expect to see from the Q score as the quality score increase.
+We can see that the error estimation seems pretty accurate.

 ### Dereplicate Reads

-Condense the data by collapsing together all reads encoding for the same sequence to reduce the redundancy.
+Condense the data by collapsing together all read encoding for the same sequence to reduce redundancy.
 It will speed up and simplify the computation.

 ### Sample Inference with DADA2 Algorithm

-Testing the null-hypothesis that the sequence is too abundant in the sample to be solely explained by errors in the data set.
-Hence, a low p-value sequence can be considered as real sequences that are not caused by random errors and in contrary, if the sequence has a high p-value, it won't be kept
+Testing the null hypothesis that the sequence is too abundant in the sample to be solely explained by errors in the data set.
+Hence, a low p-value sequence can be considered a real sequence that is not caused by random errors, and on the contrary, if the sequence has a high p-value, it won't be kept

 **Now all the Forward and Reverse reads have been denoised** we can finally merge all the forward and reverse sequences.